mankek/Spam_app/README.md

-This is a small flask application with a machine learning model embedded within; made for learning purpose.
+This is a small flask application with a machine learning model embedded within; made for learning purposes.

 The model used is a an SGD classifier model implemented through scikit-learn.
 All data is standardized using an StandardScaler object.
 The model is set up for online learning, with user input being stored in a sqlite database.